SIPA-text-analysis-F24/syllabus/README.md

     - How to connect to the YouTube API
     - Ethics of working with Social Media data.
     - How to extract top hashtags.
-    - How to get data from Facebook, Instagram, TikTok, Reddit, Spotify, and more.
+    - Getting data from Facebook, Instagram, TikTok, Reddit, Spotify, and more.
 -  Curriculum for this session:
     - Rebecca Krisel/ChatGPT, [Extracting Youtube Comments](https://chat.openai.com/share/290c2c82-a05d-405c-a2ce-a182eae074eb)
     - Pedro Hernández, [YouTube Data API v3 in Python: Tutorial with examples](https://medium.com/mcd-unison/youtube-data-api-v3-in-python-tutorial-with-examples-e829a25d2ebd)